The most romantic restaurants in Chicago

 When the name of the restaurant translates to “love,” you can expect plenty of romantic feels.
 So is the case at Elske, a fine-dining destination from husband-and-wife team David and Anna Posey.
 Fit and priced for an anniversary dinner or special occasion, this West Loop restaurant is lovey-dovey in a sophisticated way.
 The intimate dining room is filled with handsome wood tables, soft curtains and candlelight.
 The delicate, thoughtful dishes on the $85 tasting menu speak a love language of their own.

 Transport yourself to Paris at this dainty West Loop hideout, where champagne flows like water and the pommes frites are always fresh.
 If it’s a warm summer night, grab seats on the string-light–adorned patio and order a glass of sparkling rosé to cool down.
 Winter diners won’t be disappointed with the sweet indoor parlor, which is dark, buzzy and decked out in candles.
-Pro tip: Plan a budget-friendly date night on Tuesday, when oysters are $1 each from 5 to 8pm.

-Ask for a window seat, if possible.
-The restaurant—just steps from a pond in Lincoln Park—makes you feel close to nature and far from the hustle and bustle of the city, so it’s perfect for a date.
+This North Side restaurant—just steps from a pond in Lincoln Park—makes you feel close to nature and far from the hustle and bustle of the city, so it’s perfect for a date.
 Chef Bruce Sherman’s latest creations are concocted with as much locally grown organic food as he can get his hands on.
 Sherman’s ever-changing offerings have included Gulf Shrimp and Manila Clam with black olive capellini, snap peas, and carrot-shrimp broth topped with pecorino and crumbs, and Alaskan Halibut served with red and white quinoa, cucumbers, bing cherries, mint and cucumber broth—all delicious and just the things you may need to help you and your sweetheart forget if it’s chilly outside.

 This dimly lit fondue spot is a reliably romantic date destination.
 The four-course Prince Geja Combination, while pricey, allows couples a chance to get cozy while experimenting with various dips.
 A salad starter is followed by the cheese fondue appetizer with bread, grapes and apples.
 Then, beef tenderloin, chicken breast, lobster tail, jumbo shrimp and sea scallops are brought out to be cooked in the tableside hot oil pot.
 Be sure to save room for the flaming chocolate fondue dessert.